 - View photos of proper Erosion Control

-The Public Works Department regulates various city code requirements on water quality through plan reviews of new platting and construction projects.
-During the plan review, the department can enforce and recommend environmentally-friendly designs be used to incorporate proper storm water management.
-Reviewers enforce stream setback codes, create onsite storm water detention, and erosion control procedures to help with storm water absorption and filtering.
+The Public Works Department regulates city code requirements on water quality through plan reviews of new platting and construction projects.
+During the plan review, recommendations are made to incorporate environmentally-friendly designs for proper storm water management.
+Reviewers enforce stream setback codes and create onsite detention to help with storm water absorption and filtering.
 Reviewers encourage the use of rain gardens and bio swales when appropriate to reduce flooding, absorb pollutants and sustain wildlife.

 The Public Works Department is actively working with state and suburban traffic engineers in the five-county metropolitan area on Operation Green Light.
-Operation Green Light will coordinate traffic signals at 634 intersections in 20 jurisdictions to save travel time, improve traffic flow, cut emissions and improve emergency response times.
-Efforts are being concentrated in Independence to attach wireless hardware to radio towers, so a traffic analyst working at a central computer can monitor traffic and make signal changes before traffic becomes congested.
+This program coordinates traffic signals at over 600 intersections in 20 jurisdictions to save travel time, improve traffic flow, cut emissions and improve emergency response times.

 - Learn more about Operation Green Light

-The Public Works Department has developed a plan to reroute the snow removal process to maximize efficiency.
-These redesigned routes will reduce fuel consumption by minimizing unplowed driving time and frequent stops.
-City streets will still be plowed in priority categories, but the routes will be more efficient.
+The Public Works Department has developed a plan to maximize efficiency during snow removal.
+City streets are still plowed in priority categories, however the redesigned routes reduce fuel consumption by minimizing unplowed driving time and reducing the number of stops.

 - Download a snow removal priority map

 Public Works street crews maintain 560 miles of streets year-round.
 Unfortunately, the best of care does not stop people from littering our roadways.
-Citizens interested in maintaining Independence streets now have a way to help keep litter and trash off our streets.
+Citizens interested in maintaining Independence streets now have a way to help keep our streets clean.
 The objective of Adopt-A-Street is to generate public awareness of ways to improve the environment.
 Adopting a street is easy!

 - Get involved!
 Download an Adopt-A-Street brochure

-Public Works employees work to promote partnerships with the Mid-America Regional Council on environmental-related affairs.
-Staff serves on committees and attends regular meetings on Solid Waste, Air Quality, Water Quality, Operation Green Light and Household Hazardous Waste.
+Public Works employees work with the Mid-America Regional Council on environmental-related affairs.
+Staff attends regular meetings on Solid Waste, Air Quality, Water Quality, Operation Green Light and Household Hazardous Waste.

 - Learn more about MARC Programs

-If you have any comments or questions regarding the Public Works Green Focus, please contact Morris Heide by phone at (816) 325-7845 or by e-mail at firstname.lastname@example.org.
+If you have comments or questions regarding the Public Works Green Focus, please contact Morris Heide at (816) 325-7845 or email@example.com.